 In-house employees are by far the best, most financially sustainable option in the long term.
 On the flip side, they are the worst for fast results.

 We always choose to hire in-house employees when weighed against sub-contracting an agency or freelancers.
 This is because we have a well-established team and deep-rooted methodologies and processes that allow us to train new employees effectively.
 On top of this, we prefer to mould our team members to our standards of quality – which are really high and hard to find off the shelf, either in a Freelancer or in another Agency.

 If this is your case as well, hiring is the way to go.

 There are two exceptions to this rule.
 First, if there's a requirement we can't fulfil, but the client still prefers us to hire and manage a third-party entity on their behalf.
 Second, whenever we need a quick resource to fill in a specific project need.

 With In-house staff, you get better quality because this person will benefit a lot from experiencing the ins and outs of the company and its processes.
 However, this takes time to achieve, which puts the time to deliver in jeopardy.
 On the bright side, it may take longer to get there, but it gets there at a lower cost.

 So, hire an In-house employee if you have the capacity to train them and you can afford the time it takes to achieve the quality standards you are looking for.
 On the other hand, avoid hiring if you must progress on many different things simultaneously and quickly.

-- Organisation control.
-By hiring your own staff, you can run and manage the team more easily without depending on a third-party agenda.
+Organisation control.
+Hiring your own staff allows you to run and manage the team more easily without depending on a third-party agenda.